|

 the first church to be built on the other side of the river, St. Mary-Without-the-Walls in Handbridge, whose fine tall spire is clearly visible from all around.
 Built in 1887, occupying a site of a Roman cemetery, it was a gift to the city from the Duke of Westminster.

-1861-2.
 The interior of the church is very fine and boasts a splendid English oak inner roof, brought from Basingwerk Abbey (whose picturesque ruins still survive near Holywell in North Wales) when that establishment was dissolved by the agents of King Henry VIII.
 Many of Chester's greatest citizens were buried here and some of their monuments are likely to surprise the visitor, being as they are painted in bright colours.
-The church was deconsecrated in 1972 and today hosts an education centre operated by Cheshire County Council.
+One such notable 17th century tomb bears effigies of Thomas Gamul, attended by his wife and children and another commemorates the Randle Holmes family of heraldic painters.

 You